Pupils with Complex Needs

 What does phonics teaching look like for pupils with complex needs?

-The videos show some of the strategies used to teach blending, segmenting and reading a book.
+This and other videos on the Phonics for SEN Youtube Channel show some of the strategies used to teach blending, segmenting and reading a book.